bncosta/college-major/README.md

 To deploy, follow standard operating procedures for deploying a Django application and database.

+Use WhiteNoise Django extension to render static files

 Remember to update the database connection host in settings.py.

 ## Updating the Data